JLukasSamby/pa1473project/README.md

 The robots can be set up in multiple ways.

 #### with a computer
-with a computer you can either with bluetoth or cable connect to the robot to run your program on
+with a computer you can either with bluetooth or cable connect to the robot to run your program on

 #### runing code in ev3dev
 you can with either with the blutoth connecction or cable download your code to the robot to run.